-Identity thieves have a range of tactics to get what they need, from old school (stealing your mail) to high tech (massive hacks of banks, retail chains and other companies that stockpile consumer data).
-Scammers claiming to represent government agencies, utilities or big tech firms might call and ask for personal or financial information, or send phishing emails with links that infect your device with data-harvesting malware.
+Scammers’ methods range from old-school (stealing your mail) to high-tech (hacks of banks, retail chains and other companies that stockpile consumer data).
+They might pretend to be from utilities, banks or big tech firms to get their hands on identifying information, or they send phishing emails with links that can infect your device with data-harvesting malware.

-Once they have your information, fraudsters may use it to open new credit accounts and make big-ticket purchases you might not discover until the bills come due.
+Once they have your private data, scammers may use it to open credit accounts and make big-ticket purchases you might not discover until the bills come due.
 They might get medical treatment, file tax returns or take out loans in your name.
-The costs are counted not just in money but in time spent chasing down phony accounts, repairing damaged credit and re-establishing your identity with government and financial institutions.
+The costs are counted not just in money but in time spent chasing down phony accounts, repairing damaged credit and reestablishing your identity with government and financial institutions.

 As many ways as there are for fraudsters to poach your identity, there are also many simple steps you can take to help keep them at bay.